sebastian89n/code-learning-hub/spring/spring-data-jpa/README.md

 - `PagingAndSortingRepository` provides methods to do pagination and sorting records.

-- `JpaRepository` provides some JPA-related methods such as flushing the persistence context and deleting records in a batch.
+- `JpaRepository` provides some JPA-related methods like flushing the persistence context or deleting records in a batch.

 ## @Repository annotation